-Why We Picked it: The Starwood Preferred Guest card offers reward points in the loyalty program of Starwood hotels, yes, but you can transfer these points to miles with more than 30 frequent-flier programs.
-Cardholders earn just one point per dollar spent on all purchases, but additional bonuses (up to five Starpoints per dollar) for spending at Starwood properties, which include Westins, Sheratons and other brands.
+Why We Picked it: The Starwood Preferred Guest card offers reward points in the loyalty program of Starwood hotels, but you can redeem these points at more than 150 airlines with SPG flights.
+Cardholders earn just one point per dollar spent on all purchases, but two points per dollar on purchases made at participating SPG and Marriott Rewards hotels.
 This program also offers a 5,000-mile bonus when members transfer 20,000 points at once so the effective rate of return is 1.25 miles per dollar spent.
 In addition, points can also be redeemed for free nights at Starwood hotels and resorts.

 Signup Bonus: Cardholders get 25,000 bonus Starpoints after they spend $3,000 within the first three months.

 The Costs: There is a $95 annual fee for this card, which is currently waived the first year, and no foreign transaction fees.